tpaau-17DB/glitch-effect/README.md

 ## Installation
-To check the dependencies, compile an link the program, run:
+To check if all dependencies are installed and build the program, run:
 ```
 autoreconf --install \
 && ./configure \
 && make
 ```

-To install the program, execute:
+To install the program, run:
 ```
 sudo make install
 ```